5trange/QuoraBypass/README.md

 # QuoraBypass
-An addon for Mozilla Firefox that bypasses the Quora login prompt.
+This addon for Mozilla Firefox tries to remove that annoying Quora login message.